shayoniA/Civix/.github/ISSUE_TEMPLATE/enhancement.md

 ### 💡 Describe the Solution
 What feature or improvement would you like to see in Civix?

+### 🔁 Alternatives Considered
+Any alternative solutions you’ve thought of?

 ### 📚 Additional Context
 Add any other information or examples here that help explain your idea.